 3. Don’t guzzle.
 Beer, wine, sherry, bourbon and other alcohols are sometimes part of a recipe.
 Avoid any temptation to drink straight from the bottle before pouring onto the food.
 Use a separate glass for tasting.

 4. No double dipping.
-Stirring a pot, lifting the spoon to taste, before submerging again is unsanitary.
+Stirring a pot and lifting the spoon to taste before submerging again is unsanitary.
 Either use a fresh spoon for tasting or wash off the one for stirring.

 5. Don’t hover.
 A key distinction between dining and tasting is hovering over the meal while scooping repeated bites.
 Saliva or perspiration should not drip into food.
 Your contaminated utensils should not touch food prior to serving.

 Why Break The Rules